 Energy Engineering (ENER)

 ENER 420.
 Combined Heat and Power, Design, and Management.
-4 hours.
+3 or 4 hours.

 CHP systems construction, operation, economics, and includes a student design project.
 Also, builds on previous courses in power plants, engines, HVAC, a stress on economic and software analysis, utility rates, and regulations.
-Course Information: Credit is not given in ENER 420 if the student has credit in ME 420.
-Prerequisite(s): Open only to Master of Energy Engineering students.
+Course Information: Same as ME 420.
+3 undergraduate hours; 4 graduate hours.
+Prerequisite(s): Junior standing or above.
+Recommended background: ME 321 and ME 325.

-ENER 424.
-Industrial Energy Management and Conservation.
-4 hours.
+ENER 483.
+Energy Management Solutions for Industry: Theory and Practice.
+3 or 4 hours.

 Introduction to engine types, characteristics and performance.
 Combustion processes in spark and compression ignition engines; combustion abnormalities.
-Course Information: Credit is not given for ENER 429 if the student has credit in ME 429.
-Prerequisite(s): Open only to Master of Energy Engineering students.
+Analysis of intake, exhaust and fuel system.
+Course Information: Same as ME 429.
+3 undergraduate hours.
+4 graduate hours.
+Prerequisite(s): Junior standing.
+Recommended background: ME 325.

 ENER 494.
 Special Topics in Energy Engineering.
 4 hours.